Lightning-AI/torchmetrics/docs/source/governance.rst

 API Evolution
 *************

-Torchmetrics development is driven by research and best practices in a rapidly developing field of AI and machine learning.
+TorchMetrics development is driven by research and best practices in a rapidly developing field of AI and machine learning.
 Change is inevitable and when it happens, the Torchmetric team is committed to minimizing user friction and maximizing ease of transition from one version to the next.
 We take backward compatibility and reproducibility very seriously.